-If you die before age 75, lump sums up to your unused Lump Sum and Death Benefit Allowance are tax free to beneficiaries within 2 years of your death, or the Scheme Administrator becoming aware of your death, if later.
+If you die before age 75, lump sums up to your unused Lump Sum and Death Benefit Allowance (normally £1,073,100 in 2025/26, but you may have a higher or lower amount than this) are tax free to beneficiaries within 2 years of your death, or the Scheme Administrator becoming aware of your death, if later.
 If paid after 2 years, they will not be tested against your unused Lump Sum and Death Benefit Allowance but will be subject to the beneficiary's marginal rate of income tax.